-A number of works study fair division under ordinal preferences, e.g., [AGMW15, BEL10, BBL+17, NNR17], but often these models do not assume an underlying cardinal model and work directly on the ordinal preferences.
-[ABM16] assume underlying cardinal information and, among other results, bound the approximation ratio of truthful mechanisms that elicit rankings.
-Closer to our work, [HS21] study rules that have access to the ranking of the top-k items of each agent and bound the ratio of the social welfare of the allocation returned by a rule in the worst case.
-They also characterize the value of k needed to achieve prominent notions of fairness, namely envy-freeness up to one item (EF1) and approximate maximin share guarantee (MMS), as well as bound the loss in efficiency incurred due to fairness constraints in this setting.
+Several papers study fair division in static settings under ordinal preferences, e.g., (Aziz et al. 2015, Bouveret et al. 2010, Baumeister et al. 2017, Nguyen et al. 2017), but often these models do not assume an underlying cardinal model and work directly on the ordinal preferences.
+Amanatidis et al. (2016) assume underlying cardinal information and, among other results, bound the approximation ratio of truthful mechanisms that elicit rankings.
+Closer to our work, Halpern and Shah (2021) study rules that have access to the ranking of the top-k items of each agent and bound the ratio of the social welfare of the allocation returned by a rule in the worst case.
+They also characterize the value of k needed to achieve prominent notions of fairness, namely envy-freeness up to one item (EF1) and approximate maximin share guarantee (MMS), and bound the loss in efficiency incurred due to fairness constraints in this setting.